shashank502/TicTacToe/README.md

 # TicTacToe
-TicTacToe is developed on React-native
+TicTacToe is developed on simple object functions on React-native